eQualityTime/FlowersForTuring/donate.markdown

 Alan Turing, the pioneering Computer Scientist and World War II codebreaker, has a statue in Sackville park in Manchester.
 On 23rd June each year, we surround it with flowers in his memory.

-Since 2013 we've raised about £10,000 doing this, and we'd like 2022 to be our biggest year ever.
+Since 2013 we've raised £12,727 doing this, and we'd like 2023 to be our biggest year ever.
 Anyone who wants to get involved is welcome.
 Donations are made up of £3.50 to cover the cost of the flowers and a £14 charity contribution to [Special Effect](https://www.specialeffect.org.uk/) for a total of £17.50.

 Please use the button below to donate (it will allow you to make a bigger donation if you want).